-- For HLG10: - O HLG10 technology is designed to produce acceptable results using the same content stream on both HDR and SDR devices, provided that the SDR device can process BT.2020 [3] color space.
-Validation of the quality of the SDR output has been investigated by the EBU, IRT, Rai and Orange Labs [88].
-In the event that the SDR rendering of HLG10 content does not meet an operator's requirements, schemes similar to those proposed for HDR10/PQ10 may be used (see below). - For HDR10 or PQ10 - Simulcasting multiple broadcast streams, one in HDR10 or PQ10 and the other in SDR/BT.709 (see Section 11.2), and/or - Using a STB that can decode the Foundation UHD stream and deliver material suitable for an HDR/WCG, HDR/BT.709, or SDR/BT.709 display.
+- For HLG10: - O HLG10 technology is designed to produce acceptable results using the same content stream on both HDR and SDR devices, provided that the SDR device can process BT.2020 [3] system colorimetry (nb. not valid for BT.709 only devices).
+Validation of the quality of the SDR output has been investigated by the EBU, IRT, RAI and Orange Labs [88].
+In the event that the SDR rendering of HLG10 content does not meet an operator's requirements, schemes similar to those proposed for HDR10/PQ10 may be used (see below). - For HDR10 or PQ10 - o Simulcasting multiple broadcast streams, one in HDR10 or PQ10 and the other in SDR/BT.709 (see Section 11.2), and/or - Using a STB that can decode the Foundation UHD stream and deliver material suitable for an HDR/WCG, HDR/BT.709, or SDR/BT.709 display.
 In the case of HDR10, the STB may be able to take advantage of the HDR10 static metadata 6.1.5, when present, in creating the down-conversion.
 Ideally, the Foundation UHD STB is capable of serving any of these displays so that when a consumer decides to take advantage of HDR services, only a new display is needed.